THE UNIVERSAL FESTIVAL CALENDAR

 One excellent symbol of the Virgin's power is the Strength card in the Tarot.
 The young woman is not prying apart the jaws of the Lion (Leo).
 Rather, the Lion gently holds her hands within his jaws to represent perfect balance (Libra) between physical strength and the spiritual strength of purity.

-It was inevitable that a Christian feast honoring the Virgin Mary be placed on the day of the Sun's entry into the sign of the Virgin, and that's why the feast of Our Lady, Queen of the Angels -- the tutelary saint of, among other things, the city of Los Angeles -- is celebrated on August 22.
+It was inevitable that a Christian feast honoring the Virgin Mary be placed at the time of the Sun's entry into the sign of the Virgin, and that's why the feast of Our Lady, Queen of the Angels -- the tutelary saint of, among other things, the city of Los Angeles -- is celebrated on August 22, the usual day of the Sun's ingress into Virgo.

 The Order of the Rosy Cross was founded on this day in 1623.